Fleximex/interval_time_picker/README.md

 [![pub package](https://img.shields.io/pub/v/interval_time_picker.svg?label=interval_time_picker&color=blue)](https://pub.dartlang.org/packages/interval_time_picker)

-This package modifies the 2.8.0 (dev version) of the default Flutter Time Picker widget by adding interval options.
+This package modifies the default Flutter Time Picker widget by adding interval options when picking minutes.
+This means you can restrict the user from picking only certain intervals of minutes and you can choose to which interval of minutes the Time Picker will snap to in dial mode.

-##### Update note
+## Update notes
-Version 1.0.0 now uses sound Null Safety and requires Dart SDK 2.12 or higher.
+* Version 1.0.0 requires Dart SDK 2.12.0 (Flutter 2.0.0) or higher.
+* Version 2.0.0 requires Dart SDK 2.18.0 (Flutter 3.1.0) or higher.
+* Breaking change for 2.0.0: The VisibleStep enum values now start with lowercase

 ## Usage